edterbak/NodeRed2/donations.md

 <br>
 But most important.
 In no way you are obliged to make any donation!!
 The flow remains completely free, free to use, free to change as you want.
 And as always at your own risk. <br>

+> [!NOTE]
+> **Update:** It has been little over a year now since I put up a donation button on the github page...<br><br>
+> I feel humbled by the donations and more so by the kind words that came with it.
+The donations are absolutly **not** required and I truely did not expect this at all.
+So again, I am humbled by the appreciation shown.
+Thank you all.

 <span style="display:inline-block; margin-right:0px;">
   <a href="https://www.paypal.com/donate?business=ed_terbak%40hotmail.com&no_recurring=0&item_name=Support+my+work&currency_code=EUR">
     <img alt="Donate with PayPal" src="https://img.shields.io/badge/Donate-PayPal-0070ba?style=for-the-badge&logo=paypal&logoColor=white">